-Command-Line EDI Converter Documentation
+Command-Line X12 EDI Converter

 The conversion is performed locally on your machine; your data never leaves your network.

-Installation Instructions
+Installation Steps

 You need a license key to run the converter.
 Request your trial license key here.